-Toccoa Falls College undergraduate students with a 2.75 GPA may petition to the Chair of their department and the Dean of the School of Graduate Studies during their Senior year to enroll in and receive credit as major or open electives, for up to two (2) designated MAOL courses.
-The School of Graduate Studies determines qualifying courses.
+Toccoa Falls College undergraduate students with a 2.75 GPA may petition to the Chair of their department and the Director of the School of Graduate Studies during their Senior year to enroll in and receive credit as major or open electives, for up to two (2) designated MAOL courses.
+Qualifying courses are determined by the School of Graduate Studies.
 Students should complete a Graduate Studies application and will pay additional fees as determined by the College.
 Upon successful completion of these MAOL courses, they could be counted toward the required 33 credit hours for graduation once a student has been fully accepted into the MAOL program.